 The other impressive inclusion is support for WPA3.
 This is a software capability as it is bringing features to older model mobile devices without the requirement of new chipsets or hardware.

 WPA3, which is the successor to the Wi-Fi Alliance WPA2 certifications, brings major improvements in security and privacy of Wireless Local Area Networks (WLANs).
 In 2017 researchers published a vulnerability report which highlighted issues with WPA2.

 Wi-Fi Protected Access (WPA, more commonly WPA2) handshake traffic can be manipulated to induce nonce and session key reuse...

-It is important to assess the viability of WPA3 for WLANs being deployed presently or in the future.
-It should be the go to where compatibility is established or reviewed frequently as an option where it cannot be primarily installed today.
+It is important to assess the viability of using WPA3 for WLANs being deployed presently or in the future.
+WPA3 is highly recommended when device compatibility can be verified.
+Otherwise this should be reviewed frequently so WPA3 can be implemented as soon as possible.

 We build and optimise networks.
 Continuous learning is our secret to being good.
 Along the learning journey we will share things here...